Rudra9905/Project-1_QuickFix/Frontend/README.md

 - `/bookings` - Booking management (protected)
 - `/reviews` - Reviews (protected)
 - `/profile` - User profile (protected)
+- `/admin` - Admin dashboard (protected, admin users only)

+## Admin Setup

+To set up the admin user:

+1. Make sure the backend is running
+2. Go to the registration page at http://localhost:3000/register
+3. Fill in your details and select "Admin (First User Only)" as the role
+4. Click "Create Account"

+**Important:** Only the first user registered can become an admin.
+Any subsequent registrations will automatically be assigned the USER role, even if ADMIN is selected.

+Once registered as an admin, you can access the Admin Dashboard at http://localhost:3000/admin where you can review and manage provider applications.

+**Note:** If you encounter a "Data truncated for column 'role'" error when registering as admin, please refer to the [DB_FIX.md](../DB_FIX.md) file in the backend directory for solutions.

+**Note:** If you encounter issues with file uploads (resume or demo video), please refer to the [VIDEO_UPLOAD_TROUBLESHOOTING.md](../VIDEO_UPLOAD_TROUBLESHOOTING.md) file in the backend directory for solutions.

 ## Environment Variables